ihdia/docvisor/pages/boxSupervised/box_setup.md

 2. `outputs`:**dict (required)**

     `outputs` is an dictionary of lists.
 Each list in turn stores the points of the output polygon to be visualized.
-In the above example, there are three outputs to be visualized: `ground_truth`, `gcn_output` and `encoder_output`.
+In the above example, there are three outputs to be visualized: `ground_truth`, `gcn_output` and `encoder_output`. **Note that the coordinates should be relative to the bounding box for each region**.
+Basically, subtract the x and y coordinates of the top-left of the bounding box for each point.

 3. `metrics`:**dict**